romanpogodin/romanpogodin.github.io/index.md

 ---
 I'm starting a PostDoc in theoretical neuroscience at McGill/Mila with [Blake Richards][blake].

-Currently, I work on biologically plausible learning in deep networks ([NeurIPS 2020][plausible-kernelized-bottleneck] work on 3-factor Hebbian learning rules for deep nets; [arXiv pre-print (accepted to NeurIPS 2021)][plausible-conv] on plausibility of convolutional networks) and on self-supervised learning ([arXiv pre-print (accepted to NeurIPS 2021)][ssl-hsic] on using kernel methods for this problem).
+Currently, I work on biologically plausible learning in deep networks ([NeurIPS 2020][plausible-kernelized-bottleneck] work on 3-factor Hebbian learning rules for deep nets; [NeurIPS 2021][plausible-conv] on plausibility of convolutional networks).
+I also work on representation learning using kernel methods.
+Here are my works on self-supervised learning ([NeurIPS 2021][ssl-hsic]) and conditionally invariant representations ([arXiv pre-print (accepted to ICLR 2023 as notable-top-5%][circe]).

 I did my PhD in theoretical neuroscience with [Peter E. Latham][pel] at [Gatsby Computational Neuroscience Unit][gatsby] (UCL, London).
 During my PhD, I did a breadth rotation project in multi-armed bandits with [Tor Lattimore][tor] (DeepMind).